 What are Augmented Search Queries?

-Around the time that patent was granted to Google another patent that talks about augmented search queries was also granted to Google, and is worth talking about at the same time with the patent I wrote about last year.
-It takes the concept of adding results from augmented search queries together with original search results, but it has a different way of coming up with augmented search queries, This newer patent that I am writing about starts by telling us what the patent is about:
+Around the time that patent was granted to Google, another patent that talks about augmented search queries was also granted to Google and is worth talking about at the same time as the patent I wrote about last year.
+It takes the concept of adding results from augmented search queries together with original search results.
+Still, it has a different way of coming up with augmented search queries, This newer patent that I am writing about starts by telling us what the patent is about:

-This patent is interesting to me because it takes an older type of search – where a query returns pages in response to the keywords typed into a search box, with a newer type of search, where an entity is identified in a query, and knowledge information about that entity is reviewed to create possible augmentation queries that could be combined with the results of the original query.
+This patent is interesting because it takes an older type of search – where a query returns pages in response to the keywords typed into a search box, with a newer type of search, where an entity is identified in a query.
+Then, knowledge information about that entity is reviewed to create possible augmentation queries combined with the original query results.

 The process behind this patent can be described in this way:

 In some implementations, a system receives a search query containing an entity reference, such as a person’s name, that corresponds to one or more distinct entities.
 The system provides a set of results, where each result is associated with at least one of the distinct entities.
 The system uses the set of results to identify attributes of the entity and uses the identified attributes to generate additional, augmented search queries associated with the entity.
 The system updates the set of results based on one or more of these augmented search queries.

 A summary of that process can be described as:

 - Receiving a search query associated with an entity reference, wherein the entity reference corresponds to one or more distinct entities.

 - Providing results for the search query where the set of results distinguishes between distinct entities.